 "They go by different names—coffee and dance clubs, beat clubs, jazz clubs and the like.
-They are clubs at which refreshments of the coffee, snack and soft-drink variety are available, and they offer evening and often all-night entertainment in the form of ''pop' music"- surveyor's report, 1962
+They are clubs at which refreshments of the coffee, snack and soft-drink variety are available, and they offer evening and often all-night entertainment in the form of ''pop' music" (from a surveyor's report, 1962)

 It was decided that even the innocent who went with good intentions would “slide into the evils which these clubs purvey”.

 In 1965 the Manchester Corporation Act was passed meaning that the clubs could be closed without reason.
 At the time Manchester had 250 beat clubs, by 1967 it had just 3.